kaggrwal/steampipe-plugin-bitfinex/README.md

 ![image]()

-# WHOIS Plugin for Steampipe
+# Bitfinex Plugin for Steampipe

-Use SQL to query domain records, name servers and contact information from WHOIS.
+Use SQL to query data from Bitfinex

 ## Quick start